OfficeDev/office-scripts-docs/docs/testing/platform-limits.md

 # Platform limits and requirements with Office Scripts

-There are some platform limitations of which you be aware when developing Office Scripts.
-This article details browser support and data limits.
+There are some platform limitations of which you should be aware when developing Office Scripts.
+This article details the browser support and data limits for Office Scripts for Excel on the web.

 ## Browser support